darinkishore/mcptesting/README.md

    ```
    This script clones both `mcp-scan` and `mcp-validator` next to the repo, creates a writable cache directory (`~/Library/Application Support/mcptesting/mcp-scan`), and writes a `.env` file with the correct environment variables.
 When it finishes, load them into your shell with `source .env`.

+7. **Adding repositories via UI**
+   - With the backend and frontend running, visit `http://localhost:3000/repos`.
+   - Use the “Add Repository” form to enter an MCP server URL.
+The UI will prompt you to authorize access (opening a new tab).
+Once the OAuth flow completes, the backend automatically clones the repo, runs MCP Scan + Validator, and displays the results on that page.

 ## Helpful Scripts

 - `scripts/test_security_scan.py` – run MCP Scan + Validator end-to-end against a given MCP HTTP endpoint with verbose logging.